bkarr/libshr/README.md

     input SUM[0..25200000]=317520012600000 output=317520012600000
     time:  9.6875

- Currently on my Core i7 based laptop with 1 thread per each of the 8 CPUs, the harness can write to and read from the queue at a rate of more 2.5 million items per second.
+ Currently on my Core i7 based laptop with 1 thread per each of the 8 CPUs, the harness can write to and read from the queue at a rate of more than 2.5 million items per second.

 ## Install
     ~/libshr $ sudo make install